CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 \end{align}
 ```
 We can see we were very close.\
-Using this method, we can compute an ephemeris for any planet we want in our solar system.\
+Using this method, we can compute an ephemeris for any planet we want in our Solar System.\
 $\blacksquare$